paul-e-m/ReVue/Installation-and-setup-manual.md

-# ElementReview and JudgeVideoReplay Installation and Setup Manual
+# ElementReview and JudgeVideoReplay Installation and Setup Instructions

 This manual covers a normal event setup with one VRO computer and separate judge/referee computers.